In many ways parenting is a lot like a military job — it’s a 24/7/365 commitment.

-As a parent, you are balancing the elements of your life with your child’s needs and it can be tricky to manage.
-Your work, your relationship with your spouse, even daily tasks like laundry can make it impossible to be ever-present for your children.
+As a parent, you are balancing the elements of your life with your child’s needs, and it can be tricky to manage.
+Your work, your relationship with your partner, even daily tasks like laundry can make it challenging to be ever-present for your children.
 At the same time, you know that any lack of attention, including leaving a child alone at home, in the car, in the bathtub or in a public area such as a playground creates a higher risk for childhood injuries and even a tragedy.

-Here are a few important ways to help keep kids safe.
+Here are a few important ways to help keep children safe.

 Consider these safety tips to take your parenting game to the next level:

 - Arrange for supervision.
 To ensure your child is safe when you can’t be around, consider military child care options, including the child development centers, family child care homes, school age care programs and youth centers on your installation.
 You can also utilize community-based child care programs offered through the fee assistance program known as Military Child Care in Your Neighborhood, or MCCYN, and military-affiliated programs, such as Boys & Girls Clubs of America, serving youth ages 6-18, and the Armed Services YMCA.
 The Department of Defense is also proud to offer an expanded child care service to help meet the growing and diverse needs of military families.
 Through Military OneSource, parents can now access a nationally recognized caregiver database to search for hourly, flexible and on-demand child care.
 For more information about the online caregiver search service and to register, visit the Military OneSource Expanded Hourly Child Care Options page.